ietf-wg-dance/draft-dance-architecture/draft-ietf-dance-architecture.md

 This mechanism is not restricted to domain-internal users, but can be used to validate users under any domain.

 Since ENUM maps telephone numbers to DNS owner names, it is possible to employ these same mechanisms for telephone number users.
-Any DANCEr may however define alternate derivation procedures to obtain the DNS owner name for a phone number from specialised PKIX or LDAP attributes such as telephoneNumber, telexNumber, homePhone, mobile and pager.
+Any DANCE protocol may however define alternate derivation procedures to obtain the DNS owner name for a phone number from specialised PKIX or LDAP attributes such as telephoneNumber, telexNumber, homePhone, mobile and pager.

 There is no reason why other uses, such as store-and-forward with S/MIME, could not benefit from this DNS-based PKI, as long as they remain mindful that anything in the certificate is the prerogative of the domain publishing the TLSA record, and the only reliable identity statements are for resources underneath the domain -- notably, the assignment of uid names.